elasmo4/VBA-Challenge/README.md

 > Screenshot of results can be found below or under "Images" folder and selecting the "VBA_Analysis_Solution_README.JPG" file
 >
-> VBA script file can be found under "Resources" folder
+> VBA script file can be found under "Resources" folder and selecting the "Multiple_year_stock_data_macro.bas" file

 <h5>Code source:</h5>